-Crown thinning is the process of selectively removing branches throughout the canopy of the tree.
+Crown thinning is a pruning technique that involves selectively removing branches throughout the canopy of the tree.
 This common practice increases the amount of light that passes through the tree.

 A crown thin removes selected limbs from within the canopy amounting to around 15% of the canopy.
 The pruning cuts will be small enough to prevent harming the tree and prevent encouraging regrowth.